 BASEMENT: A story having at least one-half of its height below the average level of the adjoining ground.
 A basement shall be counted as one-half story.

 BASIC UTILITIES AND SERVICES: Infrastructure services that provide access, power, water, sewage service, stormwater facilities, and telecommunication facilities.
 Basic utilities that service a development site are accessory uses to the primary use being served.
-Utility substations must meet the development requirements listed in Section 17.06.N.

-BED AND BREAKFAST: A residence offering overnight lodging and a morning meal, with not more than four guest sleeping rooms for not more than eight persons.
-A Bed and Breakfast in a residential zoning district shall be regulated as a home occupation.
-A Bed and Breakfast located outside of a residential zoning district shall be regulated as a Retail Sales and Services use.
+BED AND BREAKFAST: A residence offering overnight lodging and a morning meal, with not more than five guest sleeping rooms for not more than ten persons.
+A Bed and Breakfast shall be regulated as a home occupation.

 BOARD OF TRUSTEES: The City of Piedmont Board of Trustees.